Courtny/mountietrackxc/_posts/2019-05-12-sagamore-conference-boys-recap.md

 The highlight of the evening for the sprint crew was the double hammer performance of Dillan Lauy (Champion) and Nathan France (Runner-Up) in the 400m Dash.
 The Mountie quarter milers were able to hold off challengers from Lebanon in the closing 100 meters of the race.

+I call Dillan "Batman".
+He can do anything, he's Mr Utility.
+He also secured the Champion spot in Pole Vault and placed 3rd in Long Jump.

 The boys 4x400 relay team of Jones, France, Lauy and Cameron Giles did what they have all season and dominated the competition to become conference champions.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iMmIzoRDPiQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>